Güven Yalçın: Club career

 Yalçın spent his entire youth development with Bayer Leverkusen, joining them in 2006.
 On 27 July 2018, Yalçın signed with Beşiktaş in Turkish Süper Lig.
 Yalçın made his professional debut for Beşiktaş in a 1-1 2018–19 UEFA Europa League qualifier against FK Partizan on 23 August 2018.

 On 1 February 2021 he was signed by Italian side Lecce on loan with an option to buy.

 On 21 July 2022, Yalçın returned to Italy and signed with Genoa.

+On 8 September 2023, Yalçın was loaned to Süper Lig club Fatih Karagümrük until the end of the season.

+On 16 July 2025, Yalçın signed a three-season contract with Alanyaspor.

 International career

 Yalçın was born in Germany and is of Turkish descent.
 He first represented the Turkey U17, and then represented the Germany U18s in a 3-0 friendly win over the Austria U18s on 17 April 2017.
 He then switched back to represent the Turkey U19s, with whom he participated in the 2018 UEFA European Under-19 Championship.

 He made his Turkey national football team debut on 30 May 2019, in a friendly against Greece, as a 55th-minute substitute for Cenk Tosun.